enrique125X/Civ-V-Brave-New-World/README.md

 ## Development

 This was based on the original [Brave New World mod](https://github.com/ravignir/Brave-New-World) by [@ravignir](https://github.com/ravignir).
-The original was missing a bunch of features, along with had a bunch of bugs.
-Many of these have since been fixed, but if you'd like to contribute further, feel free to submit any pull requests or [discuss on Discord](https://discord.com/channels/586194543280390151/1055580642806603866).
-These are a few things on the wishlist:
+The original was missing a bunch of features, many of these have since been added.
+If you'd like to contribute further, feel free to submit any pull requests or [discuss on Discord](https://discord.com/channels/586194543280390151/1055580642806603866).

-- [ ] Cultural Victory with Tourism